n8henrie/n8henrie.github.io/_posts/2015-03-12-range-testing-for-wireless-arduino-projects-rf-433-mhz-and-nrf24l01.md

   - 3594767337
 disqus_identifier: 2706 http://n8henrie.com/?p=2706
 ---
-**Bottom Line:** I tested maximum line-of-site range with an NRF24L01+ and a 433 MHz transceiver that I&#8217;ll be using from some Arduino and Raspberry Pi projects.<!--more-->
+**Bottom Line:** I tested maximum line-of-site range with an NRF24L01+ and a 433 MHz transceiver that I’ll be using from some Arduino and Raspberry Pi projects.<!--more-->

-I&#8217;m learning some basic home automation stuff with Arduino and Raspberry Pi, and I decided to try out some ways to do things wirelessly.
-I&#8217;ve used the affordable <a href="https://www.amazon.com/dp/B00JP05S6C/ref=cm_sw_r_awd_8C18ub01QBNZ9" target="_blank">HC05</a> Bluetooth module for a few small projects, and it worked well, but its range is somewhat limited.
+I’m learning some basic home automation stuff with Arduino and Raspberry Pi, and I decided to try out some ways to do things wirelessly.
+I’ve used the affordable <a href="https://www.amazon.com/dp/B00JP05S6C/ref=cm_sw_r_awd_8C18ub01QBNZ9" target="_blank">HC05</a> Bluetooth module for a few small projects, and it worked well, but its range is somewhat limited.
 Instead, I wanted to try out two even _more_ affordable options that might get me a little extra range: a 433 MHz RF module, and the venerable NRF24L01+.
 Additionally, I tried adding an antenna to the RF module to see if that would help and a couple different models (e.g. one with an antenna) and settings on the NRF24L01+ to see if that would change things.

-For the test, I made a sketch that would continuously send a signal to toggle an LED light on and off once per second on a &#8220;client&#8221; (an atmega328p on a breadboard).
-After I made sure they worked well at close range, I took them out to my front yard, where I&#8217;m lucky enough to have a fairly long straight road.
-I set the Arduino in my front yard and carried the &#8220;client&#8221; with me, watching the LED.
+For the test, I made a sketch that would continuously send a signal to toggle an LED light on and off once per second on a “client” (an atmega328p on a breadboard).
+After I made sure they worked well at close range, I took them out to my front yard, where I’m lucky enough to have a fairly long straight road.
+I set the Arduino in my front yard and carried the “client” with me, watching the LED.
 I considered the maximum range to be the farthest point with a clear line of sight that I would pretty consistently get 10 / 10 toggles transmitted.
 Then, I marked the spot on Google Maps on my iPhone, and afterwards I used Google Earth to find the distances.

 ## 433 MHZ RF Module

-Here&#8217;s <a href="http://n8h.me/1HWwr7E" target="_blank">the RF module I used</a>.
+Here’s <a href="http://n8h.me/1HWwr7E" target="_blank">the RF module I used</a>.

 I wanted to make sure that my results were absolutely maximal, so I used 6 brand new batteries to ensure my voltage going to the RF module was not an issue.
 I measured the input voltage at 9.54V.

-Without an antenna, my range was about 47 feet (~14 meters) &#8212; not bad for such a cheap device!
+Without an antenna, my range was about 47 feet (~14 meters) — not bad for such a cheap device!
 Then I read a few threads on how to make an 1/4 wavelength antenna and made one out of 22 gauge wire (17.4 cm to the bend where I soldered it in).
-I was impressed by the results &#8212; it improved the range by over 200% to 102 feet (31 meters)!
+I was impressed by the results — it improved the range by over 200% to 102 feet (31 meters)!

 For anyone interested, here is the code I used for the Arduino.
-Unfortunately I can&#8217;t find where I put the code for the client, but it was something just as simple, almost directly copied from the RC-Switch examples.
+Unfortunately I can’t find where I put the code for the client, but it was something just as simple, almost directly copied from the RC-Switch examples.

     /*
       RC-Switch library: http://code.google.com/p/rc-switch